Schian/CCNA/JITL_CCNA/notes/34_access_control_lists.md

 - The router may re-order any /32 entries
   - This improves the efficiency of processing the ACL
   - This does not change the effect of the ACL

+#### Named ACL Config Mode

+- Numbered ACLs can also be configured from *Named ACL Config Mode*
+  - Individual entries can be deleted in this mode
+    - `no [entry number]`
+    - Trying to delete an individual entry in *global config mode* will delete the entire ACL
+  - An ACE can be placed between two other ACEs by specifying the sequence number
+  - ACLs can be resequenced from this mode to help keep the ACL clear and can help with future editing
+    - `ip access-list resequence <acl-id> <starting-seq-num> <increment>`

+## Extended ACLs

+- The range for Extended ACLs is: **100-199, 2000-2699**
+- Can be matched on more parameters making them much more precise
+  - Also more complex
+- Can be match on port numbers using the following keywords:
+  - `eq` - Equal to port ...
+  - `gt` - Greater than port ...
+  - `lt` - Less than port ...
+  - `neq` - Not equal to port ...
+  - `range <from> <to>` - From port ... to port ...
+- If any extra conditions are specified, they must all match
+  - Close enough isn't good enough
+  - It either matches or it doesn't
+- **Extended ACLs should be applied as close to the `source` as possible**

 ## Configuration